JetBrains/KEEP/proposals/collection-literals.md

 **Restriction 3.**
 All `of` overloads must have the return type equal by `ClassId` to the type in which _static scope_ the overload is declared in.

-Since the class in which the static scope we search `of` function in is selected by the expected type, the expected type should match with the type of the expression (expression = collection literal).
+Since the class in which the static scope we search `of` function in is selected by the *expected type*, the *expected type* should match with the type of the expression (expression = collection literal).
 Otherwise, it's just nonsense.

 Supportive example: